mrshah-xo/Sukuna-Digital/docs/FINAL_REPOSITORY_AUDIT.md

 ## Q. Remaining Technical Debt

-- Decide whether to remove or archive experimental `backend/` and `premium-education-platform-nextjs/`.
+- Decide whether to remove or archive experimental `backend/` after the `admin-console/` project receives a supported build path.
 - Add explicit `.env.example` files.
 - Expand API standardization to OTP routes.
 - Add payment/upload endpoints only with tests for authorization and school isolation.